knee-cola/SphereViewer/README.md

 Displays photo spheres created with [Ricoh Theta](https://theta360.com/en/) or [Google Street View App](https://play.google.com/store/apps/details?id=com.google.android.street) on mobile and desktop browsers.

 ## Features
-* customizable through config
+* customizable via config
-* image preloading for slower connection (only in "sphere" mode)
-* displays spinner while loading images
 	* can hide the triopod by displaying custom logo at the sphere bottom
 	* can display user instructions (PNG image)
-* supports vanilla JavaScript and AMD
 	* supports UV mapping customization
+* works on desktop and mobile browsers
+* image preloading for slower connection (only in "sphere" mode)
+	* displays spinner while loading images

 * texture can be provided in three different formats
-	* as spherical image as produced by Ricoh Theta/Google Street View (equirectangular projection)
+	* as spherical image as produced by Ricoh Theta/Google Street View ([equirectangular projection](http://wiki.panotools.org/Equirectangular_Projection))
-	* as serie of separate tile images (rectilinear projection)
+	* as serie of separate tile images ([rectilinear projection](http://wiki.panotools.org/Cubic_Projection))
 	* as tile atlas (single image containing all the tiles)
-* supports conversion of sphercal textures into a cubical one (equirectangular-2-rectilinear)
+* supports conversion of spherical textures into a cubical one (equirectangular-2-rectilinear)
+* supports vanilla JavaScript and AMD

 ## Live Demo
 Live demo is available on CodePen.io http://codepen.io/knee-cola/pen/vxQYNL